As a volunteer you can make a positive difference by using surfing as a tool to change the lives of Cape Town's underprivileged children.

 About Surfing Smiles

-The project wants to share surfing and the lifestyle and culture it offers with others, to make a positive difference in society by using surfing as a tool to change the lives of the projects’ children and to make them ambassadors for change in their communities.
+The program wants to share surfing and the lifestyle and culture it offers with others, to make a positive difference in society by using surfing as a tool to change the lives of the programs’ children and to make them ambassadors for change in their communities.

 Volunteering & Impact